fakirmohanpatra/PDF-Powered-ChatBot/README.md

 If the Query does not have info from the trained Data (Odd query), user will see a pre defined Message

 APIs are being exposed which can be used to Integrate this application with various other backend and frontend systems

+Future scope is to add a multi-modal LLM to include images to the output to generate full fledged contents for real life use.